Why is this relevant?

 Fragmentation Analysis (FG) provides the detection and characterisation of in-orbit fragmentations, break-ups or collisions, and analyses all available information at short, medium and long term regarding the object(s) involved in the event.

-In addition, EU SST works on the development of two additional services:
+EU SST also works on the development of two additional services:

-- space debris mitigation will aim at reducing the generation of new space debris
+space debris mitigation to reduce the generation of new space debris

-- space debris remediation will aim at better managing the existing space debris
+space debris remediation to better manage existing space debris

 What is the EU Industry and Start-ups Forum (EISF)?